C. Douglas Miller

 Teaching & Scholarship

-Registration preference will be given to students in their third full semester.
-Topics covered include intestate succession, gifts, execution of wills, creation of trusts, charitable trusts, ademption and lapse, and powers of appointment.
+- Registration priority given to second-year students.
+Topics covered include intestate succession, gifts, execution of wills, creation of trusts, charitable trusts, ademption and lapse, powers and appointment.